-In 2003, 2004 and 2005, we received guidance from the staff of the SEC that the Commission would not object to stockholders writing their VC#s received from EquiServe or ADP on behalf of the Company-AAG's stockholders.
+In 2003, 2004 and 2005, we received guidance from the staff of the SEC that they would not object to stockholders writing their VC#s received from EquiServe or ADP on the CHALLENGER proxy ballot card or VIF.

 Unfortunately, an additional step is required for beneficial employee stockholders and beneficial outside stockholders in order to vote for the CHALLENGERS.
 They will need to request a letter of permission to vote their shares as they see fit, called a "legal form of proxy", which releases their shares to be voted by the beneficial owner and not the stockholder's banker, broker or ADP.